12 month prescriptions

 1. Hygiene

-Some parents believe that it is more hygienic or at least it is easier to care for a boy's penis if it is circumcised.
+Many parents choose circumcision because they believe it improves hygiene or makes it easier to care for a boy’s penis.

-Infection or inflammation of the foreskin affects 3%-4% of uncircumcised boys.
-This means that 96%-97% of all boys will not have any problems with infection of the foreskin - urinary tract infections occur in about 1-2 in 100 uncircumcised boys, and 1 in 500 in circumcised boys.
+Infection or inflammation of the foreskin affects about 3-4% of uncircumcised boys, meaning 96-97% never have foreskin infections.
+Urinary tract infections occur in roughly 1-2 in 100 uncircumcised boys, compared with 1 in 500 in circumcised boys.

 2. Other infections

-Uncircumcised adults have an additional increase in the risk of foreskin infection, such as candida (thrush) especially if they also have diabetes.
+Uncircumcised adults are more prone to foreskin infections such as candida (thrush), particularly if they have diabetes.

 3. Religious Reasons